USS Valdez: United States Navy

 On 31 January 1976, Valdez retransited the Suez Canal on her way home.
 She recrossed the Mediterranean Sea and arrived back in Rota on 5 February where she remained until 8 February.
 Between 11 and 14 February, she visited Brest, France, where she participated in a gun salute symbolic of the first salute ever fired to the flag of the independent United States.
 From there, she set course—via the Azores and Bermuda— to return to Charleston.
 Valdez reentered her home port on 25 February.

 After leave and upkeep, she resumed normal 2nd Fleet operations out of Charleston.
 That duty lasted until September when she began preparations for another 6th Fleet deployment.
 On 4 October, she stood out of Charleston and arrived in Rota 10 days later.
 On 16 October, Valdez reentered the Mediterranean.
 The ship spent the remainder of the year and the initial months of 1977 engaged in operations with the 6th Fleet.
 Valdez returned to Charleston on 21 April and commenced 30 days of leave and upkeep.

 Following a summer devoted to operations off the east coast, the fleet frigate began preparations for another overseas period, this time a deployment to the North Atlantic.
 She departed Charleston on 27 September to join a NATO task group for Exercise "Combined Effort."
 During the next two months, Valdez engaged in other NATO exercises at sea interspersed with port visits.
 Her ports of call included Lisbon, Portugal; Portsmouth, England; Amsterdam, the Netherlands; Bremerhaven, Germany; and Cherbourg, France.
 Valdez returned to Charleston on 2 December and remained there into the new year.

 The ship got underway on 16 January 1978 for a three-month good will cruise to West Africa and South America.
 Countries on her agenda consisted of Morocco, Guinea-Bissau, Liberia, Togo, Ivory Coast, Nigeria, Senegal, and Brazil.
 Valdez returned to Charleston on 18 April.
 A month of repairs and leave followed.
 The summer was spent conducting operations out of her home port.
-On 12 September, Valdez departed Charleston for Boston, Massachusetts where she commenced a regular overhaul on 15 September at the Bethlehem Steel shipyard.
+On 12 September, Valdez departed Charleston for Boston, Massachusetts, where she commenced a regular overhaul on 15 September at the Bethlehem Steel shipyard.
 The ship remained there into 1979.

 Valdez was decommissioned on 16 December 1991 after seventeen years and four months in active, and struck from the Naval Vessel Register on 11 January 1995.

 Transfer to Taiwan

 USS Valdez was leased to Taiwan 29 April 1998 and renamed Yi Yang (FF-939).
-The ship was commissioned 18 October 1999 and is still in service.
+The ship was commissioned 18 October 1999.

+In mid-2006, the Yi Yang warship completed the "Wu San Hua" project modification.

+In addition, the Yi Yang warship also gave birth to the second female captain of the Navy and the first female captain of the Chi Yang class: Colonel.

+On April 8, 2023, the Eastern Theater Command of the People's Liberation Army continued the "Joint Sword" exercise near Taiwan, and the Xuzhou missile frigate approached to about 5 nautical miles from the main ship.